Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Bookings.md

 Click this button to split a manual booking.
 The *Split booking* window is displayed, see [Split booking](#split-booking).
 For detailed information about splitting a booking, see [Split a booking](../Operation/09_SplitBooking.md).

 - [ASSIGN RECEIPT]
 Click this button to assign a receipt to the selected booking.
-The *Attach a document* window is displayed, see [Attach a document](#attach-a-document).
+The *Attach document* window is displayed, see [Attach a document](#attach-document).
 For detailed information, see [Retrieve a receipt](../Operation/10_ManageReceipts.md#retrieve-a-receipt).

 ## Split booking